What new companies can expect in their first six months

 Company formation in Ireland

-New companies are set up by the Companies Registration Office (CRO) – if you’re not sure of the steps involved, check our our guide on Setting Up A Limited Company in Ireland.
-They take care of processing and approving your submission and give you your company number and Certificate of Incorporation.
+New companies are set up by the Companies Registration Office (CRO).
+If you’re not sure of the steps involved, check out our guide on Setting Up A Limited Company in Ireland.
+The CRO takes care of processing and approving your new company application and gives you your company number and Certificate of Incorporation.

 Irish company formation is done through a form A1 and the form must be submitted to the CRO alongside a company constitution.
 There are certain costs to set up a Limited Company, so be sure you’re aware of what you can do yourself and what you need to outsource.